bockph/DISN-Presentation/blogpost.md

 To predict this SDF they developed a feed-forward neural network that takes a single 2D image and a point in world coordinates $P(X, Y, Z)$ and returns the corresponding SDF value.
 Internally, this is done by using two consecutive networks: The first estimates the camera pose to map an object in world space to the image plane.
 Having this mapping a local feature extraction module is employed in the second (SDF predicting) network additionally to the global feature encoder.

 ### How is the camera pose estimated?
-For camera pose estimation the authors use the general approach proposed by Insafutdinov and Dosovitskiy.
+For camera pose estimation the authors use the general approach proposed by Insafutdinov and Dosovitskiy [7].
 By using a Convolutional Neural Network several pose candidates are combined.
 However, their approach suffers from a large number of network parameters and a complex training procedure.
 ![enter image description here](https://github.com/bockph/DISN-Presentation/blob/master/images/3_cameraPoseNetwork.png?raw=true)
 *Figure  3: The camera pose estimation network.
 Taken from [supplementary](https://xharlie.github.io/images/neurips_2019_supp.pdf) of [1]*

 To reduce these disadvantages, the authors of DISN make use of recent research results, that continuous representations are easier to regress for Neural Networks.
 Zhou et al. have shown that e.g. a 6D rotation representation $b=(b_x,b_y)$ where $b \in \mathbb{R}^6, b_x \in \mathbb{R}^3, b_y \in \mathbb{R}^3$ is continuous, while quaternions and Euler angles are not, and is, therefore, better suited for regression in neural networks.
 Once $b$ is predicted, the rotation matrix $R =(R_x, R_y, R_z)^T \in \mathbb{R}^{(3x3)}$ is obtained with the following equations:
 $$R_x = N(b_x),\space R_z = N(R_x \times b_y),\space and\space R_y = R_z \times R_x$$
-with $N(\cdot)$ being the normalization function and '$\times$' the cross product.**[?Zhou et al. ]** Translation $t \in \mathbb{R}^3$ is predicted directly.
+with $N(\cdot)$ being the normalization function and '$\times$' the cross product.
+[8] Translation $t \in \mathbb{R}^3$ is predicted directly.

  #### Loss calcualtion for pose estimation
 When training this network (Figure 3), the authors use the ShapeNet Core dataset **[25]** , where all objects are within the same aligned model space, and the renderings provided by Choy et al **[28]**.
 The model space of the original dataset is then set as the world space with all camera parameters respect to it.
 For regression, a given world space point cloud $PC_w$ is transformed to camera space using predicted parameters and then compared to the camera space ground truth point cloud $PC_{cam}$.
 As a regression loss they use the Mean-squared-error (MSE) resulting in: